deanhiller/webpieces/webserver/README.md

 # webpieces

-FIX notFound page to use the template.
-It's ugly in production AND in development when showing how production is displayed!!!
+add a bunch of beans now that properties file stuff is working

 Think about testing compiling and scaling on LARGE application(and how to test??).  can we separate out slivers so DEV environment stays fast no matter what!!!!

-I still REALLY don't like 5xx on posts as the url then stays on the post url so a redirect would be best on 5xx on post
+I still REALLY don't like 5xx on posts as the url then stays on the post url so a redirect would be best on 5xx on post.  ie. back button stops working I think when we encounter a post bug(ick)

-add a bunch of beans now that properties file stuff is working do a generate code GUI????
+do a generate code GUI????

-* tweak twitter project to return admin page since they close the socket early causing a AsyncWriteException since they don't wait for the whole http response(so annoying when clients do that)??
-REVISIT if still exist:see exceptions.log as well as POST /quitquitquit and immediately close socket ends in internal error though it was in process of sending notfound

 * (6/27)TEST WINDOWS NOW...should be fixed with ... fix https://discuss.gradle.org/t/i18n-issue-with-chinese-directly-in-java-string-on-windows-mac-is-fine/32216